Matt Reeves' unrealized projects: Pride and Prejudice and Zombies

-Eight O'Clock in the Morning
+Resistance

 On April 11, 2011, it was announced that Reeves would write and direct a science fiction thriller based on the Ray Nelson short story "Eight O'Clock in the Morning" for Universal Pictures, with Strike Entertainment's Eric Newman and Marc Abraham producing.
 The story had previously been adapted as the John Carpenter film They Live (1988).
 On June 27, 2011, during an interview with Collider, Reeves stated that the project would not be a remake of They Live.
+According to Carpenter, the title of Reeves' version was Resistance.

 The Passage

 On April 18, 2011, it was announced that Reeves would direct the vampire epic The Passage for Fox 2000 and Scott Free Productions, based on the novel by Justin Cronin and adapted by John Logan.
 On June 20, it was announced that Jason Keller would write the screenplay for the project.
 On November 11, 2016, it was announced that the project had been reworked into a potential television series at 20th Century Fox Television, with Fox giving a pilot production commitment and Reeves remaining attached as executive producer and pilot director.